 The other text mentioned above, De topicis differentiis, is equally significant for the development of later theories of consequence.
-It is presented as a commentary on Cicero's Topics, which in turn claims to have been inspired by Aristotle's Topics.
-Cicero's work, however, is very different from Aristotle's, and Boethius in some sense attempts to offer a unification of both approaches.
+It presents a discussion of Cicero’s Topics, which in turn claims to have been inspired by Aristotle’s Topics.
+Cicero’s work, however, is very different from Aristotle’s, and Boethius in some sense attempts to offer a unification of both approaches (he also discusses the dialectical topics of the Greek commentator Themistius).
 One of the key concepts introduced by this text is the concept of ‘maximal propositions’, which he claims are the general principles underlying the correctness of topical arguments.
 As described by C. Martin,

 Such [maximal] propositions may either appear as a premise in a categorical syllogism or, much more importantly for the history of logic, as the warrant for an inference.
 In this second case they are the generalizations of the consequential relation which may hold between the premises and conclusion of an enthymeme or the antecedent and the conclusion of a conditional proposition.
 (Martin 2009, 79)